-pH Balancing & Lime
+pH Balancing with Lime & Sulfur

 For best results grass is ideally grown in a slightly acidic soil, and soil acidity is measured by a number called pH.